justinleetyler/justinleetyler.github.io/catalog.md

 k813 Pla -- Yesterday's Gone: Season One / Sean ,  Wright, David Platt -- Collective Inkwell, [n.d.] -- [www](https://read.amazon.com/?asin=B005REXCKE).

-g370 ZAK -- In defense of a liberal education / Fareed Zakaria. -- W.W.
-Norton & Company, c2015. -- www.
+370 ZAK -- In defense of a liberal education / Fareed Zakaria. -- W.W.
+Norton & Company, c2015. -- [www](http://drive.google.com).

-g523 TYS -- Origins : fourteen billion years of cosmic evolution / Neil deGrasse Tyson and Donald Goldsmith. -- W.W.
-Norton & Company, 2004. -- www.
+523 TYS -- Origins : fourteen billion years of cosmic evolution / Neil deGrasse Tyson and Donald Goldsmith. -- W.W.
+Norton & Company, 2004. -- [www](http://drive.google.com).

-g813 REY -- Revelation space / Alastair Reynolds. -- [S.n.], c2000. -- [www]
+813 REY -- Revelation space / Alastair Reynolds. -- [S.n.], c2000. -- [www](http://drive.google.com).

-g576 BRA -- The ends of the world : volcanic apocalypsis, lethal oceans, and our quest to understand Earth's past mass extinctions / Peter Brannen. -- HarperCollins, c2017. -- www.
+576 BRA -- The ends of the world : volcanic apocalypsis, lethal oceans, and our quest to understand Earth's past mass extinctions / Peter Brannen. -- HarperCollins, c2017. --[www](http://drive.google.com).
 > After a 4-billion-year prologue that started in fire and ended in Snowball Earth, the pageant of animal life had begun -- Like the Cambrian burrowers [500 million years ago] that reshaped the microbial mat world to their own ends, humans have converted half the planet’s land surface to farmland...
 So I just think, here’s an example from the past when an ecological crisis happened because of ecosystem engineering -- goateed, mildly autistic, middle-aged, midwestern American males that haunt stateside geology conferences -- ancestor of ours, perhaps the unimpressive 2-inch, lancelet-like Metaspriggina -- the earth was a desolate wasteland for 90 percent of its history -- Currently the carbon dioxide concentration in the atmosphere hovers at around 400 parts per million (ppm). -q --

-g923 WOO -- Fear: Trump in the White House / Bob Woodward. -- Simon & Schuster, c2018. -- www.
+923 WOO -- Fear: Trump in the White House / Bob Woodward. -- Simon & Schuster, c2018. -- [www](http://drive.google.com).

-g303 ODE -- How to do nothing : resisting the attention economy / Jenny Odell. -- Melville House, c2019. -- www.
+303 ODE -- How to do nothing : resisting the attention economy / Jenny Odell. -- Melville House, c2019. -- [www](http://drive.google.com).

-g576 MES -- A brief history of creation: science and the search for the origin of life / Bill Mesler and H. James Cleaves II. -- W.W.
-Norton Company, c2016. -- www.
+576 MES -- A brief history of creation: science and the search for the origin of life / Bill Mesler and H. James Cleaves II. -- W.W.
+Norton Company, c2016. -- [www](http://drive.google.com).

 k813 Bri -- Z-Minus: The Zombie Apocalypse Series / Perrin Briar -- [S.n., n.d.] -- [www](https://read.amazon.com/?asin=B00QVHRMQG).